smagri/raspberryPiPico2W_ultimateGPStracker/README.md

-xfer.ultimateGPStracker.log.Pico2PC.py sometimes need to be run twice before it xfers the logfile.
+xfer.ultimateGPStracker.log.Pico2PC.py sometimes need to be run twice before it xfers the logfile, if it has hung.